 Historically animal rearing in Jammu and Kashmir is as ancient as we are man animal associations have continued since ages before the advent of technological revolution in the West which culminated in the development of motorized transport vehicles of various kinds, it was animals such as horses, donkeys, mules, camels, bulls and yaks etc, who provided mobility to man.
-In the hilly state of Jammu and Kashmir animals still, continue to be an important means of various transports in the many a treacherous terrains.
+In the hilly region of Jammu and Kashmir animals still, continue to be an important means of various transports in the many a treacherous terrains.

 Besides transportation the clothing, food shelter and even for tolls.
-The livestock continues to be useful to the people in the state even now.
+The livestock continues to be useful to the people in the region even now.
 This animal are still the cheapest source of protein and provide many by-products like leather, wool, manure etc.

-There are no authentic records available which could throw light on the evolution of various breeds of domesticated animals in Jammu and Kashmir State.
-However, some earlier historical account and the visual characteristic of the present generation of State’s indigenous livestock suggest that the early settlers of Kashmir Valley had domesticated wild cattle which possessed a small body frame with an overwhelmingly black body coat, dwarf size and small horns and were primarily used for draught purpose.
+There are no authentic records available which could throw light on the evolution of various breeds of domesticated animals in Jammu and Kashmir.
+However, some earlier historical account and the visual characteristic of the present generation of the regions indigenous livestock suggest that the early settlers of Kashmir Valley had domesticated wild cattle which possessed a small body frame with an overwhelmingly black body coat, dwarf size and small horns and were primarily used for draught purpose.
 The Aryans are presumed to have brought with them the animals with white body coat.
 The other immigrants also brought several breeds of livestock which resulted in the development of a non-descript type of cattle.
 Pathans are considered to have introduced Sindhi Cattle.

 The ponies and donkeys, Yaks, (in Ladakh) were put to load carrying and as a means of transport.
 Similarly, bulls were put to use in agriculture fields and for pulling the carts.
 The livestock products like wool skins, hides, milk and manure were found to be useful and hence added to the value of livestock.